puppetlabs/puppet-docs/README.markdown

 3. Install the ruby dependencies:

-        $ sudo gem install maruku rack versionomy kramdown vlad vlad-git albino classifier directory_watcher rdoc
+        $ sudo gem install kramdown liquid maruku rack versionomy vlad vlad-git albino classifier directory_watcher rdoc
-        $ sudo gem install liquid --version 2.2.2

-    Liquid versions other than 2.2.2 don't work with the version of Jekyll we use.
+    One of our tools used to fail unless Liquid's version was exactly 2.2.2, but that's no longer necessary; you should install the newest available version of Liquid.

 Building and Viewing
 --------------------